vishal-m25/Obsidian/Learnings/java.md

 	- HashSet
 	- TreeSet
 	- LinkedHashSet
 #### HashSet
 - Does not maintain any order of the elements
 - use hash table to store and access elements
-- internally backed by **HashMap** of key with single value
+- Internally backed by **HashMap** of key and an empty Object (dummy object)

 #### LinkedHashSet
 - maintains the insertion order